Board of Directors & Staff

 Treasurer

-Kim comes to the AAIC with a strong background in nonprofit work within the recreation industry and beyond.
-She has served as a senior team member on a nonprofit board, previously worked as an Executive Director, and holds a professional certificate in Fundraising and Development.
-Although Kim currently spends more time mountain biking than skiing these days, she spent many years as a ski patroller at Alyeska Resort, and actively involved in the search and rescue community as an avalanche dog handler in Alaska.
+Kim Stinson comes to the AAIC with a strong background in nonprofit work in the outdoor recreation industry and beyond.
+She is no stranger to nonprofit leadership as she has served as a senior team member on a nonprofit board, previously worked as an Executive Director for a year round, multi-use outdoor center, and holds a professional certificate in Fundraising and Development.
+Kim spent several years as a ski patroller at Alyeska Resort, and was actively involved in the search and rescue community as an avalanche dog handler with Alaska Search & Rescue Dogs.
+Outside of her professional career, Kim can be found riding horses, gardening, enjoying her homestead, and spending time in the mountains whenever she can.